 Course and enrolment information for new students is available at http://futurestudents.csu.edu.au/courses/teaching-education/graduate-certificate-learning-teaching-higher-education

-1. CSU Staff in continuing positions and contracts > 3 years
+1. CSU Staff in continuing positions or fixed term positions of 3 years or more

 EEL516 Foundations of Learning & Teaching in Higher Education is a 16 pt subject that is undertaken over 2 sessions.
 EEL516 is a compulsory requirement of academic probation for most new CSU academic staff with a teaching role who have continuing appointments or contracts of 3 or more years.
 EEL516 provides staff with a choice of modules to meet their professional development needs.
 Staff are encouraged to negotiate their learning pathways with their academic supervisor to ensure that they address both their personal professional development needs and those of their CSU teaching context.